ollecram/zee_einstein-gravity-in-a-nutshell/00_Part_0.md

 ### 1 Snell's law
 Given point $p=(a,b)$ in the upper (air) zone and a point $P=(A,B)$ in the lower (water) zone, assuming $a < x < A$ without loss of generality.
-A light ray starting in air at $p$, traversing the air-water interface at (x,0) and continuing down to $P$ in water will travel two .
+A light ray starting in air at $p$, traversing the air-water interface at (x,0) and continuing down to $P$ in water will travel along two consecutive rectilinear segments: .